Image manipulation is everywhere, and it’s not just being used to make your coworkers’ vacation pictures appear more enticing.

 5. Reverse Image Search

-While not the most airtight method in discovering if a photo is doctored, a reverse image search can be useful.
+While not the most airtight method of discovering if a photo is doctored, a reverse image search can be useful.
 This is particularly helpful when attempting to spot obvious manipulations of an image’s color saturation like you might see if a vacation resort has tweaked their beach to appear unnaturally blue.

 Image via uchicago.edu